 The Lucky Well

 Ambler-born barbecue spot the Lucky Well specializes in Memphis-style barbecued meats and sides like cornbread, potato salad, and dry-rub fries.
-To satisfy suburban and urban appetites, the local chain currently boasts locations in Spring Garden and Warrington.
-Dine in or order online.
+To satisfy urban appetites, the local chain also boasts a location on Spring Garden Street.

 Sweet Lucy's Smokehouse

-It's all there: the pit, the pink ring, the hickory smoke, and every style of barbecue in one place.
-Head here for Memphis ribs, Texas brisket, or Carolina pulled pork, all smoked low and slow for hours.
-Order online, dine in, or get delivery through DoorDash.
+It's all here in Northeast Philly: the pit, the pink ring, the hickory smoke, and every style of barbecue in one place.
+Sweet Lucy’s Smokehouse offers Memphis ribs, Texas brisket, and Carolina pulled pork, all smoked low and slow for hours.

 Also featured in:

-Deke’s began as a barbecue passion project based out of a Manayunk garage and ten years later there are two locations, one on Ridge Avenue and another in Germantown.
+Deke’s began as a passion project based out of a Manayunk garage.
+A decade later there are two locations: Deke’s Bar-B-Que for takeout on Ridge Avenue and Deke’s Garage Roadhouse Bar-B-Que in Germantown.
 Both serve slow-cooked St. Louis ribs, Carolina pulled pork, and Texas brisket.
-Also on offer: sandwiches (including a brisket cheesesteak), cornbread, collard greens, hush puppies, and for dessert, chocolate bourbon pecan pie.
-The Germantown location, which has a full bar, turned part of its parking lot into a beer garden shared with neighbor Attic Brewing.
+Also on offer: sandwiches (including a brisket cheesesteak), cornbread, collard greens, and desserts like pecan pie.
+The Germantown restaurant even has a full bar.

 Charlie’s Country Ribs

-In North Philly, Charlie’s Country Ribs is open three days a week with the ribs (pork and beef) promised in its name, along with pork short ends, barbecued chicken, and mini-sweet potato pies.
-Order online for pickup Thursday, Friday, and Saturday.
+In North Philly, Charlie’s Country Ribs is open just three days a week, serving soul food and the (pork and beef) ribs promised in its name, along with pork short ends, barbecued chicken, and mini sweet potato pies.

 Zig Zag BBQ

-Zig Zag is running an operation where spare ribs, brisket, turkey, and pulled pork are paired with innovative sides such as Sichuan-style smashed cucumber salad, and queso mac topped with Hot Cheetos.
-You can order online in advance or dine in.
+Kensington winner Zig Zag BBQ pairs spare ribs, brisket, turkey, and pulled pork with uncommon sides such as savory corn pudding and queso mac topped with Hot Cheetos.

-In Overbrook, this essential staple of Philly’s barbecue scene serves saucy smoked meats and all the sides that go with them best, like potato salad, candied yams, cole slaw, and cornbread.
-Wear a bib, the eatery’s slogan warns, while digging into the ribs, chicken, brisket, and pulled pork.
-Dibbs is currently open Friday, Saturday, and Sunday.
+In Overbrook, this Philly barbecue staple serves saucy smoked meats and all the classic sides, like potato salad, candied yams, coleslaw, and cornbread.
+As the slogan warns, you may want a bib when you dig into the juicy ribs, chicken, brisket, and pulled pork at Dibbs.